Price Transparency Guidance - September 2023

 Blaney Carnan Solicitors deal with transactions for clients selling a home, whether it be a flat, house, or land to build upon.
 The work may involve communication and advice by the solicitor with the client, correspondence with estate agents and the purchaser’s solicitor, drawing up a range of documents including a formal legal acceptance of the buyer’s offer and further missives, provision of title, ordering of searches and reports, revising of a new title (disposition) and discharging mortgage security where necessary, arranging completion/settlement of the transaction, managing the funds from buyer’s lawyer and redeeming outstanding mortgage to the lender, registration of discharge where necessary, reporting to and settling with the client.

-Outlays are a transaction charge of £15 plus vat £3, £60 for registration of the mortgage discharge, £10 for Advance Notice for title, £198 for title, property and mining searches.
+Typical outlays are a transaction charge of £15 plus vat £3, £80 for registration of the mortgage discharge, £20 for Advance Notice for title, £215 for title, property and mining searches.

 Remortgage of residential property (Conveyancing)